mariodivece/blog/2017-02-17-sql-azure-session-state/README.md

 They are all over the internet.
 These guides on how to setup ASP.NET session state on SQL Server and especially on SQL Azure don't have all the info or are missing the code.
 The goal of this guide is to show you how to setup ASP.NET Session State using SQL server (compatible with SQL Azure).
+This slightly modified version of the typical ```InstallSqlState.sql``` which creates a separate database and might not be exactly with you want to do, especially in SQL Azure.

 ## Setup your ```Web.config``` file

+In the code below, the attribute ```allowCustomSqlDatabase="true"``` is key to making this work correctly.

 ```xml
   <system.web>